Bill Stumpf: Career

+At the University of Wisconsin-Madison Stumpf worked with specialists in orthopedic and vascular medicine, conducted extensive research into ergonomics, specifically in the way people sit.
+In 1974, Herman Miller commissioned him to apply his research to office seating.
+Two years later, the Ergon chair was introduced.
+The company has said that Stumpf had a direct and indirect influence on each of its chair designs since 1976.

 Stumpf's association with Herman Miller began in 1970 when he joined the staff of the Herman Miller Research Corporation.
 After establishing his own firm in 1972, Stumpf created the Ergon chair, the first ergonomic work chair.
 Later, in collaboration with Don Chadwick, he designed the Equa and Aeron chairs, the latter of which is in the collection of the Museum of Modern Art and was included in Pirouette: Turning Points in Design, an exhibition featuring "widely recognized design icons [...] highlighting pivotal moments in design history."
 He was also the principal designer for the Ethospace system.

-Stumpf's death at age 70 was attributed to complications from abdominal surgery.
-He was married to Sharon Stumpf, and has five grandchildren: Gabriella, Erin, Max, David and Julia.
+Awards

+In addition winner of the 2006 National Design Award in Product Design, which Stumpf received posthumously from the Smithsonian's Cooper-Hewitt, National Design Museum, he has received numerous other awards:Awards / Recognition: